Tortoise-Community/tortoise-discord-halloween-coding-event/README.md

   - Valid argument is a natural number starting from 1 example 1,2,3....

 - You will be disqualified if you don't follow any of the above rules including:
-  - Your execution time takes more than 10s (see testing enviroment)
+  - Your execution time takes more than 10s (see testing enviroment for specs)
   - You hardcoded the answers.
   - You copy pasted code from net.